Healthy Diet Plan For Vegetarians In 1500 Calories

-Each food will provide you with a different number of calories.
+Each food will provide you with a different amount of calories.
 And that being said, each body’s total calorie intake per day differs.
 In addition, calorie requirements are different for people with different weights, and various life stages.

 We suggest you use a tool like the HealthifyMe App to understand your daily calorie requirement.
 Now, calories, of course, come from both vegetarian and non-vegetarian sources.
 India is one of the countries with the most extensive vegetarian population (close to a whopping 33%).
 Therefore, it becomes essential to know how to consume an adequate vegetarian diet that fulfils your body’s nutritional requirement and stays within the calorie range.

-Do you feel it is difficult to consume calories and nutrients as a vegetarian to lose weight or manage your medical health condition?
+Do you feel it is difficult to consume calories and nutrients as a vegetarian trying to lose weight or manage your medical health condition?
 Bingo!
 You’ve come to the right place.

 Let’s start with understanding the basics and then work our way into the 1500 calorie vegetarian nutrition plan.